yugabyte/yugabyte-db/docs/content/v2.12/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 You can install the Yugabyte Platform Operator as follows:

-- Login to the OpenShift Container Platform (OCP) cluster’s web console using admin credentials (for example, kube:admin).
+- Log in to the OpenShift Container Platform (OCP) cluster’s web console using admin credentials (for example, kube:admin).
 - Navigate to the **Operators > OperatorHub**, search for Yugabyte Platform Operator, and then open it to display details about the operator, as shown in the following illustration:

   ![Operator](/images/ee/openshift-operator.png)